tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasResponseResultValue

 - Name: bdqffdq:hasResponseResultValue
-- Definition: Data property carrying the value of a bdqffdq:Assertion when the value is not an object.
+- Definition: Data property carrying the value of a bdqffdq:Response when the value is not an object.

 ********************